What is Blue White Flag?

-Understanding the Core Game Mechanics
+Understanding Core Game Mechanics of Blue White Flag

 How to Play Blue White Flag: Step-by-Step Guide

-Step 1: Launch the Game
+Step 1: Starting the Game

-Step 2: Understanding the Signals
+Step 2: Understanding Signals

 Step 3: Building Combo Streaks